 During the years ended June 30, 2019 and 2018, PFRS members were required to contribute 10.0 percent of their annual covered salary.
 The State of New Jersey, in accordance with State statutes, makes employer contributions on behalf of the University.
 The State of New Jersey contribution is based upon annual actuarially determined percentages of total compensation of all active members.
-The State of New Jersey's annual contribution approximates the actuarially determined pension cost for the year.
-The current percentage is 43.2 percent of annual covered payroll.
+The State of New Jersey's annual contribution approximates the actuarially determined percentage is 43.2 percent of annual covered payroll.
 The contribution requirements of the plan members and the University are established and may be amended by the State of New Jersey.